Muhammad-Bonn/Data-Eng-Associate/README.md

 ### 3. Enter your YouTube API key
 Enter your YouTube API key: ****
-`You can get one from the Google Cloud Console`
+`You can get one via https://console.cloud.google.com/apis/credentials`

 ### 4. Access Airflow UI (optional)
 Use the default credentials if not set otherwise: